BEST 2-DAY VENICE ITINERARY

 Around 10 am the lines were still short (in September though) and I got up without waiting for long.

 While there are stairs, you can actually only use the lift to get up, to overlook the whole of Venice and its lagoon.
-It really is impressive and definitely worth the money.
+It really is impressive and definitely worth the money and was one of my – many highlights – in 2 days in Venice.

 If you buy your ticket at the tower and accept standing in line you pay 8€ – a bit more if you want to skip lines.
 Check out prices here.